A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Introduction

-We present the detection of 5 new quiescent galaxies at $z\approx3-4$ with spectra obtained by the JWST.
-Our objects were selected from the sample of Schreiber+2018 \citep[henceforth S18][]{Schreiber2018} whom compiled a deep complete spectroscopic analysis of massive quiescent galaxy candidates at $z>3$ obtained using rest-frame $U-V$ vs $V-J$ color selection techniques with pre-JWST data \citep{Williams2009}.
-The prior ground-based spectra covered wavelengths 1.5--2.3 \micron\ and were taken with the MOSFIRE spectrograph on the 10m Keck telescope \citep{McLean2008} with up to 14 hours on-target exposures.
-Out of the 24 massive galaxy candidates observed, spectroscopic redshifts were obtained for only 12 of the galaxies.
-However, the majority of these objects were found to have redshifts $z>3$, where only two were low-redshift interlopers.
-The $z > 3$ galaxies were all typically brighter than $K=23$, as the observations are limited by the bright terrestrial $K$-band background.
+Here we report JWST NIRSpec \citep{Jakobsen2022a} (0.6--5.3 \micron) observations of 12 quiescent galaxy candidates at $z\approx3-4$, out of which 10 were beyond the limit of previous ground-based spectroscopy.
+Our objects were selected from the sample of Schreiber+2018 \citep[henceforth S18][]{Schreiber2018} who compiled a deep complete spectroscopic analysis of massive quiescent galaxy candidates at $z>3$.
+These were obtained using rest-frame $U-V$ vs $V-J$ color selection techniques with pre-JWST data \citep{Williams2009}.
+The prior ground-based spectra covered wavelengths 1.5--2.3 \micron\ and were taken with the MOSFIRE spectrograph on the 10~m Keck telescope \citep{McLean2008} with up to 14 hours on-target exposures.
+Out of the 24 massive galaxy candidates observed by S18, spectroscopic redshifts were obtained for only 12 of the galaxies.
+The majority of the confirmed objects were found to have redshifts $z>3$, where only two were low-redshift interlopers.
+The spectroscopically confirmed $z > 3$ galaxies were all typically brighter than $K=23$, as the observations are limited by the bright terrestrial $K$-band background.
 This potentially introduces a significant age bias.
 At these redshifts the observed $K$-band probes the rest frame $B$-band.
-At fixed mass younger objects will have smaller $B$-band mass-to-light ratios and hence be brighter.
-Conversely, older objects, which could form earlier and hence be more constraining on theoretical models would be dominated by older stellar populations with higher mass-to-light ratios (and therefore would be fainter) \citep{Forrest2020b}.
+At fixed mass, younger objects will have smaller $B$ band mass to light (M/L) ratios, hence be brighter; older objects, conversely, will be fainter, being dominated by older stellar populations, with higher M/L ratios.
+These older objects, having formed earlier, would be more constraining on theoretical models \citep{Forrest2020b}.